RedactedSoftware/CSGO-Region-Selector/README.md

 If you're just whining or complaining your issue will be closed.

-# Known Issues
+# TODO
-The servers are not entirely correctly sorted.
-TODO
+The servers are not entirely correctly sorted
+Show ping to region on splash image.

 # Pull Requests
 Explain what was changed and why it would benefit the project.</br>